-Because this process should be completed while the engine is cool and cannot cause burns to your skin, we recommend you do this before starting your boat.
+Because this process should be completed while the engine is cool and cannot cause burns to your skin, we recommend you do this before starting the boat.

-Step 1: Ensure the engine is OFF and the engine safety starting switch is disconnected.
+- Step 1: Ensure the engine is OFF and the engine safety starting switch is disconnected.
 Be certain that the throttle/shift control lever is in neutral.
-The engine must be cool.

-Step 2: Disconnect the positive (+) battery terminal.

-Step 3: Open the engine cover and locate the starter on the lower starboard side of the engine.

-Step 4: Disconnect the starter and carefully remove it.
+The engine must be cool. - Step 2: Disconnect the positive (+) battery terminal. - Step 3: Open the engine cover and locate the starter on the lower starboard side of the engine. - Step 4: Disconnect the starter and carefully remove it. - Step 5: Lubricate the starter bendix with a light coating of waterproof grease or white lithium grease.